Airdate: May 25, 1999

 NARRATOR: He was born Rolihlahla, "Shaker of Trees."
 He became Nelson Mandela and shook the world.

 NELSON MANDELA: And we won peace standing on our feet, not kneeling on our knees!

 NARRATOR: We know him as the peacemaker, the president of a new South Africa.
-But as he prepares to pass his legacy to the next generation, FRONTLINE tells the intimate and surprising story of a Mandela few people know, a bomb-throwing revolution who became a skilled politician in prison, a passionate man who sacrificed the love of his life for a country that needed him more.
+But now, at the time of his passing, FRONTLINE tells the intimate and surprising story of a Mandela few people know, a bomb-throwing revolutionary who became a skilled politician in prison, a passionate man who sacrificed the love of his life for a country that needed him more.

-This is the story of a remarkable man of the century who united a nation and inspired the world.
+This is the story of a remarkable man of history who united a nation and inspired the world.
 The Long Walk of Nelson Mandela tonight on FRONTLINE.

 February 11, 1990.
 The eyes of the world fixed on a prison near Cape Town.

 NEWS REPORTER: No word as yet of Mr. Mandela.

 NARRATOR: It was a name that resonated in every corner of the planet.

 NEWS REPORTER: We're waiting for the release of Mr. Mandela.